About

 My name is Agustín Gutiérrez.

-I'm a Postdoctoral Fellow in the Department of Economics at the University of Wisconsin-Madison.
-Starting Fall 2024 I'll join UW-Madison as an Assistant Professor.
+I'm an Assistant Professor in the Department of Economics at the University of Wisconsin-Madison.

 My research interested are international trade, macroeconomics, and labor.